Dembezum/nixos/README.md

 ## License

-Feel free to use as you please.
+Feel free to do as you please.